OpenEvalProject/evals/manuscripts/elife-63855/v1/manuscript.md

 For disclosure, we previously published the morphological, thickness, biaxial mechanics, and two-photon data for n = 6 CTL sheep included in this study (Meador et al., 2020a).
 However, these data were all supplemented with additional subjects for this study, as the focus of that study was to report our findings in only CTL matched subjects.
 Additionally, to maximize utilization of each animal model, some TIC subjects were also used in a previously published study, unrelated to the leaflet (mal)adaptive response (Jazwiec et al., 2019).

-## Morphology and storage
+### Morphology and storage

 Immediately after tricuspid valve isolation, we cut open the valve leaflet complex by separating the leaflets at the posterior-septal commissure to enable valve unfolding.
 We floated the tricuspid valve, atrialis side up in 1xPBS and orthogonally photographed the tricuspid valve leaflets on a calibrated grid.
 Using these photographs, an experienced cardiac surgeon identified the commissural points at which leaflets were separated and, using custom MATLAB code, we calculated the anterior leaflet area, major cusp width, and major cusp height (Figure 1a).
 All pixel measurements were translated to length metrics by means of the calibrated grid.
 We then cryogenically stored the tissue at −80°C in a 9:1 ratio of DMEM (VWR L0101-0500, Radnor, PA, USA):DMSO (VWR BDH1115-1LP) with protease inhibitor (ThermoFisher, A32953, Weltham, MA, USA) until further testing.
 Once ready to be tested, we rapidly thawed the vials in room temperature water and removed all chordae tendineae from the ventricularis surface of the anterior leaflets prior to tissue sample collection for testing.

-## High-throughput analysis of protein expression
+### High-throughput analysis of protein expression

 We used tricuspid valve anterior leaflet fragments without consideration of localization/region for high-throughput mass spectrometry analyses.
 We finely minced the tissues and lysed cells at 4°C in a buffering solution containing 50 mmol/L HEPES (pH = 7.4) supplemented with 150 mmol/L sodium chloride, 2 mmol/L dithiothreitol, 1% IGEPAL and a protease inhibitor cocktail (Active Motif, 100546).
 We incubated a total of six samples (n = 3 CTL and n = 3 TIC) with mild agitation at 4°C for 2 hr.
 We determined the total protein concentration of each sample by bicinchoninic acid assay (Thermo, PI-23252).
 After quantification, we ethanol precipitated 50 μg of protein from each sample.
 After precipitation, we re-dissolved the proteins in Laemmli buffer for one-dimensional gel electrophoresis, Coomassie blue staining and in-gel digestion, following a previously published protocol (Shevchenko et al., 2006).
 We dehydrated the gel pieces successively in 50% and 100% acetonitrile, and digested the proteins overnight in 0.1 μg sequencing-grade trypsin contained in 50 µL total volume.
 Finally, we extracted the peptides twice in 50% acetonitrile with 0.1% formic acid, which we dried to completion in a vacuum centrifuge.

 We submitted the dried peptides to the University of Texas at Austin CBRS Biological Mass Spectrometry Facility for protein identification by liquid chromatography-tandem mass spectrometry (LC-MS/MS) using the Dionex Ultimate 3000 RSLCnano LC coupled to the Thermo Orbitrap Fusion (Lee et al., 2013).
 Prior to HPLC separation, we desalted the peptides using Millipore U-C18 ZipTip pipette tips following the manufacturer’s protocol.
 We performed a C18 trap column, followed by a 75 µm I.D. x 25 cm long analytical column packed with C18 3 µm material (Thermo Acclaim PepMap 100) running a gradient from 5–35% acetonitrile.
 With a Fourier Transform Mass Spectrometry resolution of 120,000, and a 3 s cycle time, we acquired MS/MS in HCD ion trap mode.
 We uploaded the LC−MS/MS mzXML files to MaxQuant (Max Planck Institute of Biochemistry, Germany) and searched against a protein database of Ovis aries downloaded from UniProt.
 We used default search parameters in MaxQuant for label-free quantification with a 1% false discovery rate.
 We selected only the proteins which had at least two replicates of intensity values across all treatment groups for the remaining analyses.
 With this, we confidently identified a total of 2457 proteins.
 We normalized intensity values per total protein content, and we set a fold-change of two prior to analysis in the Multi-Experiment Viewer (MeV, TM4 Microarray Software Suite).
 Using the non-parametric Wilcoxon Rank-Sum statistical test to compare proteins in the two groups, we identified 247 significant differentially expressed proteins.
 We uploaded this list of proteins onto STRING v11 (Search Tool for the Retrieval of Interacting Genes/Proteins, STRING Consortium) for the generation of protein interaction maps.
 We further used the PANTHER (Protein ANalysis THrough Evolutionary Relationships, http://www.pantherdb.org/) classification system for the identification of Gene Ontologies (GO, http://www.geneontology.org).
 Refer to Supplementary file 1 for all protein identifiers, protein family descriptions, and ontology classifications.

-## Histology, thickness, and immunohistochemistry
+### Histology, thickness, and immunohistochemistry

 We fixed radial strips (Figure 2a) of anterior leaflets from annulus to free edge in 10% Neutral Buffered Formalin for 24 hr, and transferred them to 70% ethanol for storage until histological processing.
 We shipped the samples to a histological service (HistoServ, Inc, Amaranth, MD) for embedding, sectioning (5 µm), and H and E staining.
 Using a light microscope (BX53 Upright Microscope, Olympus, Tokyo, Japan) with a 10x objective, we acquired and stitched full section images.
 Using custom MATLAB code, we fit splines to the atrialis and ventricularis surface of each section.
 We calculated the normal vectors along the atrialis spline, using these vectors to determine the distance between atrialis and ventricularis splines (Figure 2a).
 Along the length, we summarized the thickness measurements into three regions (i.e. near-annulus, belly, and free edge), defined as three equidistant regions along the arc length of the atrialis spline.

 Additionally, the commercial histological service (HistoServ, Inc, Amaranth, MD) performed four immunohistochemistry stains on the same radial strips.
 These stains include commonly used markers for growth and remodeling processes in previous studies (Dal-Bianco et al., 2009; Stephens et al., 2009; Dal-Bianco et al., 2016; Stephens et al., 2008): (i) α-smooth muscle actin (α-SMA) (Abcam, ab5694, Cambridge, MA, US) as a marker for valvular interstitial cell (VIC) activation, (ii) Ki-67 (Thermo Scientific, rb-1510-P0, Waltham, MA, US) to determine cell proliferation, (iii) matrix metalloproteinase 13 (MMP13) (Abcam, ab39012, Cambridge, MA, US) to quantify collagenases, and (iv) transforming growth factor β1 (TGF-β1) (Abcam, ab9758, Cambridge, MA, US) as a key profibrotic factor.
 Using the light microscope with a 40x objective, we acquired and stitched full section images.
 Using custom MATLAB code, we fit splines to the atrialis and ventricularis surface of each section.
 Next, we excluded regions of annular muscle, as annular muscle often skewed positive results.
 Furthermore, we were specifically interested in the location of these markers as regions of tissue may be differentially active, due to regionally varying stimuli and composition (Meador et al., 2020a; Laurence et al., 2019; Kramer et al., 2019).
 Along three equidistant length regions of the atrialis spline, again representing near-annulus, belly, and free edge regions, we interpolated 10 thickness regions between the atrialis and ventricularis splines - altogether splitting each radial strip section into 30 regions.
 We then passed each region of the image into a custom validated MATLAB program which detects positive and total pixels in that region, from which we determined the normalized percentage of positive stain in that region.

-## Quantitative collagen assay
+### Quantitative collagen assay

 We acquired the wet mass of tissue samples from annulus, belly, and free edge regions of anterior leaflets (Figure 4a).
 For every 10 mg of wet tissue mass, we added 100 µL dH20 for homogenization.
 We hydrolyzed 100 µL of homogenate in 100 µL of 10 N concentrated NaOH at 120°C for 1 hr, after which we neutralized by adding 100 µL of 10 N concentrated HCl.
 After vortex mixing at 2000x g for 5 min, we transferred 10 µL of hydrolysate to each well in triplicate, which we allowed to evaporate to dryness on a 65°C heating plate.
 We then followed the protocol provided with a total collagen assay kit (Biovision Inc, K406, Milpitas, CA, USA).
 From the quantitative assay, we measured the colorimetric absorbance at 560 nm with a spectrophotometer (Tecan, Infinite 200 Pro, Männedorf, Switzerland) which we interpolated from a collagen type I standard linear-fit curve (R2 = 0.99 ± 0.01).
 Note: Due to tissue shortage, this experiment was supplemented with 7 CTL sheep (male, Dorset, 46 ± 6 kg) for a second cohort of control animals.

-## Biaxial testing and analysis
+### Biaxial testing and analysis

 We analyzed biaxial mechanics using methods previously described (Meador et al., 2020a).
 We isolated 7 x 7 mm square samples from the belly region of anterior leaflets, ensuring the major axes of the square aligned with the radial and circumferential directions of the leaflet (Figure 5a).
 On the atrialis surface, we applied an approximate 3 x 3 mm grid of four ink fiducial markers in the tissue center to enable strain tracking during testing.
 To establish a stress-free reference configuration, we photographed these fiducial markers while the tissue floated in 1xPBS on a calibrated grid.
 We mounted each sample on a biaxial testing device (Biotester, Cellscale, Waterloo, ON, Canada) with rakes, ensuring the radial and circumferential axes of the tissue aligned with the axial directions of the device.
 After submerging the mounted samples in 37°C 1xPBS, we initiated a 10 cycle preconditioning force-controlled protocol to 300 mN equibiaxially.
 After preconditioning we removed the tissue slack with a 10 mN preload.
 We tested the tissue at 300 mN equibiaxially for two cycles each, during which we recorded (5 Hz) rake-to-rake distances, circumferential and radial forces, and images of the fiducial markers to compute local tissue stretches of the final downstroke.
 All biaxial tests were within four hours of tissue thawing.

-Using the coordinates of the fiducial markers on the tissue throughout testing, we calculated the deformation gradient tensor, F, with respect to the floating stress-free reference configuration.
-We then calculated the right Cauchy-Green deformation tensor, C, via C=FTF, to acquire in-plane stretches throughout testing.
+Using the coordinates of the fiducial markers on the tissue throughout testing, we calculated the deformation gradient tensor, $F$, with respect to the floating stress-free reference configuration.
+We then calculated the right Cauchy-Green deformation tensor, $C$, via $C=F^{T}F$, to acquire in-plane stretches throughout testing.
 Using the force data, we calculated the membrane tension as the force divided by the rake-to-rake distance in the orthogonal direction in the deformed configuration at each time point.
 In our analysis, we characterize these nonlinear J-shaped curves with four metrics: (1) toe stiffness, as the slope of the lower linear region of the curve, (2) calf stiffness, as the slope of the upper linear region (near 20 N/m membrane tension) (3) transition stretch, as the stretch at which the heel of the J-shaped curve is located (determined as the closest data point to the intersection of toe and calf stiffness lines), and (4) anisotropy index, as the ratio between the circumferential and radial stretches at 20 N/m.

-## Two-photon microscopy
+### Two-photon microscopy

 We analyzed the collagen microstructure and cell nuclei morphology using two-photon microscopy methods previously described (Meador et al., 2020a; Meador et al., 2020b).
 Briefly, post-mechanical testing, we counterstained the 7 mm x 7 mm belly tissue samples for cell nuclei (Thermo Fischer Scientific, Hoechst 33342, Waltham, MA, US) for 20 min.
 Afterward, we optically cleared the tissue in an optical clearing solution (Glycerol:DMSO:5xPBS, 50:30:20%) under sonication for 30 min to improve imaging depth.
 We imaged three centrally located 500 x 500 µm regions through the entire tissue thickness at 10 µm z-steps with a two-photon microscope (Bruker, Ultima IV, Billerica, MA, US) and 20x water immersion objective (Olympus, XLUMPLFLN, Center Valley, PA, US).
 We imaged with a coverslip on the atrialis surface to avoid imposed stresses, and the tissue on a foil-lined glass slide to visually verify full-thickness image acquisition.
 We utilized second harmonic generation (SHG) at an excitation wavelength of 900 nm and fluorescence at an excitation wavelength of 800 nm to image collagen and cell nuclei, respectively.
 We epicollected the emission signal of collagen and cell nuclei with a photomultiplier tube filter (460 ± 25 nm).

 On each collagen image, we acquired coherency-based histograms of collagen fiber orientation by first normalizing the image histogram based on saturation and utilizing the ImageJ plugin OrientationJ on this processed image (Rezakhaniha et al., 2012).
 Across the three z-stacks of each sample, we averaged and interpolated the OrientationJ output data into a single z-stack of normalized histograms from atrialis to ventricularis surfaces.
 From there, we fit von Mises distributions to each histogram acquiring the parameters µ and κ representing the mean fiber angle and the fiber orientation concentration, respectively.
 Collectively, for every sample we imaged, we acquired a set of von Mises parameters representing mean fiber angles and fiber concentration at all depths.
 On each cell nuclei image, we acquired metrics of nuclear orientation, nuclear aspect ratio (NAR), and circularity by means of a custom MATLAB program which identifies individual nucleus contours in each image.
 With many nuclei in a single image, we acquire histograms of each of the three metrics at each depth of the z-stack, which we process in the same way as above.
 For nuclear orientation, we used von Mises distribution fits, while on NAR and circularity we fit normal distributions with parameters µ and σ representing the mean and standard deviation, respectively.

-## Statistical analyses
+### Statistical analyses

 For all experimental data, we first performed Shapiro-Wilk tests to determine whether our data were normally distributed.
 Additionally, we tested whether the variances of our data sets were similar through an F-test.
 Under all disease versus control comparisons, a Student’s t-test was used if the data were normally distributed and had similar variances.
 If these assumptions were not met, we used the Wilcoxon Rank-Sum Test or Welch’s t-test, as appropriate.
 In correlations, if either variable failed the normality assumption or was ordinal in type, we used the nonparametric Spearman rank correlation.
 Otherwise, we used a Pearson correlation.
 For statistical comparisons and correlations we used either one-tailed or two-tailed tests, as appropriate, with our stated hypotheses.
 We defined a p-value less than 0.05 as significant.
 All statistical comparisons and correlations were implemented in MATLAB.